 Where should I store my herbal tincture formulas?

-Night stands, above the kitchen sink, by the bathroom sink, in your purse, backpack, or on your office desk.
+Keep them out of direct sunlight and fluctuating temperatures.
+Here are a few common places people stash them: on the nightstand, above the kitchen sink, near the bathroom sink, travel carry-on, in your purse, backpack, or on your office desk.

 How do I take herbal tinctures?